AdedalaSrikanth/phase2-parquet-augmentation/readme.md

 ## what the software does

-the program reads a parquet file from the same folder and creates new synthetic rows by adding small noise to numeric columns.
+The program reads a parquet file from the same folder and creates new synthetic rows by adding small noise to numeric columns.

-it also keeps track of where each augmented row came from.
+It also keeps track of where each augmented row came from.

 ---